Hierarchical Training of Deep Neural Networks Using Early Exiting

 \subsection{Hierarchical Training}

 }

 The idea of training a DNN on a system of hierarchical workers with different available resources has recently received attention from researchers.
 In these works, the authors try to train a DNN directly on an edge-cloud system.
 Eshratifar~et~al.~\cite{eshratifar_jointdnn_2020} proposed the idea of JointDNN that defines the blocks of a DNN that are executed on each worker as graph nodes and proposed a method of DNN division by solving the shortest path problem in this graph.
 Although their method is able to improve the runtime and energy consumption of the training phase, it cannot benefit all levels of the hierarchy at the same time due to the sequential nature of the training phase.
-Additionally, the communication cost is still high between the mobile and the cloud levels as their proposed method sometimes has more than the two usual communication stages (for the forward pass and the backward pass).
+Additionally, the communication cost is still high between the mobile and the cloud levels as their proposed method sometimes has more communication stages than the two usual ones (for the forward pass and the backward pass).

 Liu et al. \cite{liu_hiertrain_2020} proposed the idea of HierTrain that benefits from hybrid parallelism to use the capacity of the different workers.
-They proposed a method that finds an optimized dividing position of the model between the workers and is also able to divide the input data in terms of batches with different sizes between the different levels of the hierarchy.
+They proposed a method that finds an optimized division point of the model between the workers and is also able to divide the input data in terms of batches with different sizes between the different levels of the hierarchy.
 Their method is able to reduce the latency of execution with respect to the full-cloud framework; however, it compromises the privacy of the users.
-The hybrid parallelism method sends a significant amount of raw input data directly to the cloud.
+The hybrid parallelism method sends a significant amount of raw input data samples directly to the cloud.
 Sending this raw data to the higher level workers also increases the communication cost of their method, in addition to the privacy issues.
-Moreover, this method is vulnerable in the case of network connection failures.
+Moreover, this method is vulnerable when network connection failures happen.

 In contrast to these works, our goal is to propose a hierarchical training method that has a low communication cost and respects the privacy of users by not communicating the raw data.
-This method should be able to exploit the computational potentials of the edge and the cloud at the same time as well.
+This method should be able to exploit the computational potentials of the edge and the cloud at the same time. {